 With the EBS encryption mechanism, you don’t have to worry about managing keys to perform encryption yourself—it’s all managed and implemented by EBS.
 However, there are a couple of different ways that encryption can be applied depending on how and when you are creating your new EBS volumes.
 I will walk you through each process.

+Let’s start with the behind-the-scenes basics.
 The EBS service interacts with another AWS service, the Key Management Service (KMS) to perform encryption.
 KMS uses Customer Master Keys (CMK) to create Data Encryption Keys (DEK), which enables data encryption across EBS and a range of AWS services.

 When a volume is defined as an encrypted volume, EBS sends a request to KMS asking for a Data Encryption Key.
 The DEK is generated AND encrypted by the Customer Master Key, which by default will be a unique, regional CMK provided by AWS unless otherwise specified.
 The encrypted DEK is then stored with the metadata on the EBS volume.